fw4spl-org/fw4spl-doc/FAQ/FAQ-ApplicationCreation.rst

     </profile>

 activate:
-    List of the bundles used in this application.
+    List of bundles used in this application.
 We see the parameter given to *appXML* bundle.

 start:
-    List of the bundles to start when the application is launched.
-Basically, there is few bundles to start at the begining:
+    List of bundles to start when the application is launched.
+Basically, there are few bundles to start at the beginning:

-    - *appXML* to launch the configuration
+    - *appXML*: to launch the configuration
-    - guiQt to launch qt event loop for application using GUI
+    - *guiQt*: to launch qt event loop for application using GUI
-    - memory to manage the image and mesh buffers
+    - *memory*: to manage image and mesh buffers

-    The other bundles will be stated according to the XML <requirement> tag of the bundles, or when a service is used in an XML configuration if its bundle is not started.
-It allows to load only the minimum DLL.
+    The other bundles will be started according to the XML <requirement> tags of the bundles, or when a service is used in an XML configuration and its bundle is not started.
+That way we only have the minimum number of DLLs loaded.